kimbjerge/few-shot-novelty/README.md

 ### CU-Birds (CUB)

+The Caltech-UCSD Birds-200-2011 (CUB-200-2011) dataset is a widely-used dataset for fine-grained visual categorization task.
+It contains 11,788 images of 200 subcategories belonging to birds.

 Download and extract the dataset from a Github which provides a make download-cub recipe to download and extract the dataset.
 See https://github.com/sicara/easy-few-shot-learning